abradley2/melcore/README.md

 requests using `m.request`,
 and a nicer way to write reducers so it won't fail quietly when one of my constants are mistyped.
 Other than those couple of reasons, this may as well be titled "Discount knockoff-Redux".
-But "Melkor" sounds kewler and this fits with the "Mithril" theme I guess.
+But "Melcore" sounds kewler and this fits with the "Mithril" theme I guess.

 # The Store